 - 1. Ask yourself these questions: - Which Challenge really captures my imagination? - What are my interests and hobbies? - What have I never experienced before? - What am I good at or do I find interesting? - Which subjects will provide a good background for further study in Year 10 and beyond? - 2.
-Read the descriptions carefully - 3.
-Talk with your current teachers about your strengths and interests - 4.
+Read the descriptions carefully - Talk with your current teachers about your strengths and interests - 4.
 Talk with your parents/carers and friends

-- Participate actively in the Power of 9 Course Choice Evening and obtain more information from the Co-ordinator of Power of 9, Heads of Faculty and other teachers - 6.
-Make your choices: - List two Challenges in order of preference - Choose six electives - You will only study four of these electives throughout the year - Submit your Course Choice form by the due date, Sunday 18 August 2024 - 8.
-Receive notification of your course - Changes to your course once it is confirmed must be discussed and approved by the Dean of Studies and Learning Analytics, Career Education and Vocational Learning Officer and your parents/carers
+- 5. Participate actively in the Power of 9 Course Choice Evening and obtain more information from the Co-ordinator of Power of 9, Heads of Faculty and other teachers

+- 6. Make your choices:

+- List two Challenges in order of preference

+- Choose six electives

+- You will only study four of these electives throughout the year

+- 7. Receive notification of your course

+- 8. Changes to your course once it is confirmed must be discussed and approved by the Dean of Studies and Learning Analytics, Career Education and Vocational Learning Officer and your parents/carers